gruns/blagoblag/content/drafts/http-considered-unethical.rst

 and you'd know they're from me.
 Confidentiality is required because **I shouldn't get to have an opinion about what's important to my readers**.

+Everything on my blog may be public, but that doesn't mean any given reader is ok with it being known by the prying eyes between them and me.

 A student should be able to browse for information on depression without their principal knowing it, a dissident should be able to research how to avoid national firewalls without their government knowing it, and anyone who damn